 The two are not the same.

-And with my dog training program it’s a complete hands off method.
+And with my dog training program, it’s a completely hands-off method.

 It’s all about winning their little minds and getting them to want to listen.